CCrashBandicot/MlwScan/README.md

 Search Files .exe , .bat , .vbs and .bin and .dll in Folder Temp<br>
-Search Files Runned in Startup via Registry
+Search Files Runned in Startup via Registry.